 Model used: No model was adopted for the assessment yet.
 Till the moment the assessments attempts were no accepted and only several trends (landings and length distributions) were used for the scientific advice.
+This stock never been benchmarked.

-So according to the available information, in 2014 DLS method 3.2 (ICES DLS Guidance Report 2012) was selected to estimate C{y+1} as a reduction of C{y-1} , applying the 20% Uncertainty Cap and the 20% Precautionary Buffer because the steep declining the catch and in the biomass index occurred over the last years.
+So according to the available information, in 2014 DLS method 3.2 (ICES DLS Guidance Report 2012) was selected to estimate $C{y+1}$ as a reduction of $C{y-1}$ , applying the 20% Uncertainty Cap and the 20% Precautionary Buffer because the steep declining the catch and in the biomass index occurred over the last years.